AdityaPrakash-26/AdityaPrakash-26/README.md

 ### Hello there 👋

 I am Aditya Prakash, and I am a C++ developer.
+I am currently pursuing Computer Engineering from Institute of Engineering and Technology, Indore.
+I am presently in my third semester.

 ##